FeiE/Bubbles/README.md

 ## Reverse analyses ##
 Reverse analyses can determine how the pixel representing left eye region affected single-trial ERP distributions from the right hemisphere.
 To do so, we group distributions of single-trial ERP into 10 binns according to the availability of eye information.
-The figure below indicates Increased visibility of the right eye caused larger and earlier N170.
+The figure below indicates increased visibility of the left eye caused larger and earlier N170.

 <img src="/reverseanalyses.png" alt="" width="500">